shahidali54/GIAIC-Q3-Asignments/3rd-assignment/Readme.md

-**This repository contains key concepts from three important lessons in Python.
+**This Assignment contains key concepts from three important lessons in Python.
 Below is a brief explanation of each lesson:**

 **Lesson 05: Control Flow & Loops**
 Control Flow and Loops are used to manage the execution flow of a program in Python.